West Bank Palestinians strike as Israeli sanctions bite

 "We're talking about doubling the rate of poverty in Palestine during a maximum period of two months from today if the situation continues as it is," he told Reuters on Monday.

-Arab countries have yet to fulfill pledges to offset the Israeli measures with cash donations.
+Arab countries have yet to fulfil pledges to offset the Israeli measures with cash donations.

 (Reporting By Ali Sawafta and Noah Browning in Ramallah; editing by Crispian Balmer)